Avon Track and Field League

 •

-• The League can take no responsibility for competitors under 11 years of age (i.e. Yr’s 4 & 5).
-No competitors under 11 years of age may compete in the main league and should compete in the Quadkids events.
+• No competitors under 11 years of age may compete in the main league and should compete in the Quadkids events.

 •

-• No athlete may compete in two age groups per meeting, except the MM/WM, who may compete as SM/SW, but not in the same event.
-Any athlete being caught doing this will have all of their points deducted.
+• No athlete may compete in two age groups per meeting with the exception of Masters who may compete as Seniors in any event.
+See Rule 10 below which provides exceptions for relays.
+Any athlete being caught doing this will have all of their points deducted, as well as any points for relay teams that they may have competed in.
 Athletes may move up an age group in subsequent matches, subject to UKA rules.

-• No competitors may compete in more than 3 individual events.
-Athletes competing in too many individual events will lose their best points score(s).
+• No competitors may compete in more than 3 events, excluding relays.
+Athletes competing in too many individual events will have their highest points score(s) voided.

 • Club colours must be worn and these are listed below: